bcrowell/bcrowell.github.io/moving_through_spacetime_at_c/index.md

 ![spacetime diagram of a car and a cow, in the cow's frame of reference](cow-frame.png)

 It's a series of snapshots in the a car and a cow.
 Time moves forward as we go up the page.
-(If we had wanted to, we could have interchanged the axes or reversed either or both of them.
-Making the time axis vertical, and making the top point toward the future, is a standard convention in relativity, like the conventional orientation of the compass directions on a map.)
 The cow sees itself as being at rest, while the car drives by on the road.